top of page

 • N95’s typically have a higher fluid protection factor and are commonly used in healthcare settings across the United States.
 These respirators have been adopted here in Australia, with an N95 being a common choice in our healthcare sector as well.
 The Australian P2 respirator is prevalent in various industries and more recently, in healthcare.
 If a P2 respirator has an intent on infiltrating the healthcare sector, it must meet the elevated level 3 fluid resistance standards having specifications to be TGA approved.

-Why Does Mask Fit Matter?
+Why Does A Mask Fit Matter?

 The effectiveness of a mask hinges on its fit.
-Any gaps along the sides or under the chin can permit air and droplets to circumvent the filtration material.
+Any gaps along the sides, over the nose or under the chin can permit air and droplets to circumvent the filtration material.
 It's crucial to ensure the mask is snugly adjusted to cover both the mouth and nose entirely.
 A properly fitting mask remains securely in place over the nose and cheeks, and even a standard mask can prevent eyeglasses from fogging up if it fits well.
 We recommend an annual mask fit test to ensure your protective equipment is performing to its best ability.

-So Is a P2 Mask the Same as an N95?
+So Is A P2 Mask The Same As An N95?

 The P2 and N95 are both designed to provide effective respiratory protection against airborne particles.
 The country of origin determines the different standards and certifications to which they are designed.
 Wearers must always follow manufacturer recommendations when being worn and undergo a fit test to optimise the respirator's full level of intended protection.